emidec/emidec.github.io/_pages/about.md

 During my PhD, I spent a few months on research internships at NEC in Heidelberg (2008), INRIA in Grenoble (2009), and Nokia in Lausanne (2010).
 After graduating, I worked as a Research Scientist at [Xerox PARC](http://www.parc.com/) from 2011 to 2013.

-**Please note that I am not looking to recruit any new students (intern, MS, nor PhD) until Sep 2026, so apologies in advance if I don't reply to inquries about open positions.**
+**Please note that I am not looking to recruit any new students (interns, MS, PhD, etc.) until September 2026 at the earliest.
+Apologies in advance if I don't reply to inquries about open positions.**

 ### Research